-I’ve been a little slow in assembling my Christmas Gift Guide this year, so I’ll share it in instalments.
+I’ve been a little slow in assembling my Christmas Gift Guide this year, so I’ll share it in installments.
 Here’s the first; for lovers of books.

 Noodle! by MiMi Aye